 Related support services are intended to assist the student to meet the objectives of his or her instructional program; be involved in the general education curriculum; experience success in his or her classroom setting; and be educated with non-disabled peers.

 If you suspect your child may have a learning disability or continues to struggle in school, contact your child’s teacher.
 For more information about Support Services and Referrals for Students with Disabilities, please contact the PS 204 Special Education Liaison, Mr. Brendan Peo.

 The following related support services are currently available at PS 204:

 SETSS: Special Education Teacher Support Services with Ms. Moses.

-OT: Occupational Therapy with Ms. Finkelstein and Mr. Muni.
+OT: Occupational Therapy with Mr. Muni and Mr. Cohen

 PT: Physical Therapy with Ms. Lugay